 “It’s understandable that you’d feel sad about that,” is a good way to show you are truly listening to them.
 You don’t need to offer solutions, you just need to show them you are present.

 5. Be excited about their life

-If your spouse comes home and tells you about a new work project that he is eager to begin, be excited for him.
-Celebrate his positive energy.
+If your spouse comes home and tells you about a new work project that they are eager to begin, be excited for them.
+Celebrate their positive energy.
 Say something affirming, such as “I can tell you can’t wait to dig into this!
 I know you will do well with this new challenge.”
 After all, that’s what a best friend would say, right?